-A-level B-level C-level The caller owns the number, and the carrier knows it.
-The carrier knows the caller but not the number.
-The call is being passed through from another network.
+A-level B-level C-level

+The caller owns the number, and the The carrier knows the caller but not the The call is being passed through from

+carrier knows it. number. another network.

 What STIR/SHAKEN Can Do

 - Stop spoofed robocalls

 - Improve caller ID trust

 - Help carriers trace the source of bad traffic